sparkbox/email-lab/README.md

 - [Mailchimp Email Design Reference](http://templates.mailchimp.com/) - Great reference guide for designing HTML emails
 - [Email Client Market Share](http://emailclientmarketshare.com/) - List of the most popular email clients

-##Caveats

-Designing email templates is hard.
-Markup and styling for emails clients can be very different from what you would develop for the browser.
-This project is intended to

 ##Todo

 - Create Yeoman generator that configures options, sets up Nodemailer and generates new email templates